 We are a clinical stage biopharmaceutical company focused on discovering and developing novel therapies for the treatment of fibrosis and related diseases.
-Our initial focus is on treating fibrosis by inhibiting integrin-mediated activation of TGF- β .
+Our initial focus is on treating fibrosis by inhibiting integrin-mediated activation of TGF- $\beta$ .
 We have applied our deep understanding of fibrosis biology, along with our medicinal chemistry and translational medicine expertise to develop a set of proprietary tools designed to discover and derisk product candidates quickly and efficiently.
-Our wholly owned lead product candidate, PLN-74809, is an oral, small-molecule, dual selective inhibitor of $\alpha\nu\beta$ 6 and $\alpha\nu\beta$ 1 integrins that we are developing for the treatment of idiopathic pulmonary fibrosis, or IPF, and primary sclerosing cholangitis, or PSC.
+Our wholly owned lead product candidate, PLN-74809, is an oral, small-molecule, dual selective inhibitor of $\alpha\nu\beta6$ and $\alpha\nu\beta1$ integrins that we are developing for the treatment of idiopathic pulmonary fibrosis, or IPF, and primary sclerosing cholangitis, or PSC.
 We have completed a Phase 1a SAD/MAD trial and a Phase 1b proof-of-mechanism trial of PLN-74809 in IPF and are currently recruiting three Phase 2a trials in our lead indications: two in IPF and one in PSC.

-We expect to announce preliminary data from our first Phase 2a IPF trial in the first half of 2021.
-Our second product candidate, PLN-1474, is a small-molecule selective inhibitor of $\alpha\nu\beta$ 1 for the treatment of liver fibrosis associated with nonalcoholic steatohepatitis, or NASH, which we have partnered with Novartis.
-PLN-1474 has successfully completed a Phase 1 SAD/MAD trial and the Investigational New Drug, or IND, application was transferred to Novartis in the first quarter of 2021.
-Novartis will be responsible for all future PLN-1474 development, manufacturing, and commercialization activities.
+Our second product candidate, PLN-1474, is a small-molecule selective inhibitor of $\alpha\nu\beta1$ for the treatment of liver fibrosis associated with nonalcoholic steatohepatitis, or NASH, which we have partnered with Novartis.
+PLN-1474 successfully completed a Phase 1 SAD/MAD trial in March 2021, and the Investigational New Drug, or IND, application was transferred to Novartis in the first quarter of 2021.
+Novartis is responsible for all PLN-1474 development, manufacturing and commercialization activities after the initial development period.

 In addition to our clinical programs, we currently have preclinical integrin-based programs targeting oncology and muscular dystrophies.

-First Quarter and Recent Highlights
+Second Quarter and Recent Highlights